One-Page Business Architecture Map

 When the work is mapped, the next move gets clearer.

 PROGRESS is not about making the founder disappear.
 It is about making the work visible enough that the right people can carry the right parts of it.
+The founder should not vanish.
+The founder should stop being the only person who can make the business move.

 01Diagnose a project that keeps drifting.